carlosvouking/carlosvouking.github.io/_posts/2017-02-21-Where is the developer tab in excel book .md

 We need to explicetely add it.
-If you go to the menu bar and hit **File ---> Options**, you will be  presented with the following:
+If you go to the menu bar and hit **'File ---> Options'**, you will be  presented with the following: